 Before we dive into the strategies, let’s first understand the tax environment in the Netherlands.
 The Dutch tax system provides several advantages for businesses, including:

-- Corporate Tax: The corporate tax rate in the Netherlands is 15% for profits up to €245,000, and 25% for profits exceeding that amount.
+- Corporate Tax: The corporate tax rate in the Netherlands is 19% for profits up to EUR 200,000, and 25.8% for profits exceeding that amount.
+These rates have been stable since 2023 and are not expected to change in the near term.

 - Tax Treaties: The Netherlands has an extensive network of double taxation treaties with more than 100 countries.
 These treaties help prevent businesses from being taxed on the same income in multiple countries, making cross-border operations more tax-efficient.

 - Participation Exemption: The Netherlands provides a participation exemption that makes dividends and capital gains from qualifying subsidiaries tax-exempt.
+To qualify, the parent must generally hold at least 5% of the subsidiary’s shares.

 - Innovation Box: The Dutch Innovation Box regime provides an effective 9% corporate tax rate on profits derived from innovative activities, such as patented technology or software development.